I devote this section to the magical and mysterious items I might encounter in my studies.

 There, sure enough, she saw the faint translucent outline of something aboout the size of a hen's egg.
 There was just a touch of color in it, a pale sea-green, soft and shimmering and very beautiful.

-I can dunk items into the Jar to fill or imbue it with media.
-Items not designed for the containment of media are vulnerable to seepage, allowing the media to soak in and transmute the item in a variety of unpredictable and surprising ways.
+I can dunk items into the liquid for various purposes.
+Items designed for holding media like Phials are filled.
+For many unprotected items, the media soaks in and transmute the item in unpredictable and often surprising ways.

-This can be done in-world by using an item on the Jar, in my inventory just like a Bundle, a Hopper to insert and extract items, or the Hopper spell.
+Transmuting can be done in-world by using an item on the jar, in my inventory similar to a Bundle, fed via a Hopper, or using the Hopper spell.

 Click to show recipes